 1. Royal Bank of Canada

-Based in Toronto, the bank has more than 86,000 full- and part-time employees serving 16 million customers in Canada, the U.S. and 34 other countries.
-It provides personal and business banking, wealth management, insurance, and capital markets products and services.
+Based in Toronto, the bank has more than 89,000 full- and part-time employees serving 17 million customers in Canada, the U.S. and 27 other countries.
+It provides personal and business financial services such as banking, wealth management, insurance, and capital markets products and services.

 2. Toronto Dominion Bank

-Toronto Dominion Bank (TD) is the second-largest bank in Canada and the second-largest company in terms of market cap, at US$105.44 billion.
+Toronto Dominion Bank (TD) is the second-largest bank in Canada and the second-largest company in the country in terms of market cap, at US$136.86 billion.

 Also based in Toronto, TD has more than 85,000 employees worldwide serving more than 26 million customers with a full range of financial products and services.
-In Canada the retail bank is known as TD Canada Trust while in the U.S. it is known simply as TD Bank.
+In Canada, the retail bank is known as TD Canada Trust while in the U.S. it is known simply as TD Bank.
 Its wholesale banking unit is called TD Securities.
-The bank also owns a large stake in TD Ameritrade, which Charles Schwab agreed to buy in November 2019.

 3. Enbridge Inc.

-Enbridge, a large energy supplier and pipeline operator, is the third-largest Canadian company by market cap, which was US$74.36 billion as of 7 November 2019.
+Enbridge is a large energy supplier and pipeline operator.
+It is the third-largest Canadian company by market cap, which was US$96.13 billion as of 3 June 2022.

-The company says it transports nearly two-thirds of Canadian crude oil to the U.S and about 20% of the natural gas consumed in the U.S. It also operates North America's third-largest natural gas utility.
+The company says it transports about 30% of Canadian crude oil to the U.S and about 20% of the natural gas consumed in the U.S. It also operates North America's third-largest natural gas utility.

 Canadian National Railway Co.
-(CN) is the fifth-largest company in Canada, with a market cap of US$69.19 billion.
-The company's 24,000 employees operate about 20,000 miles of track throughout Canada and mid-America, transporting more than C$250 billion worth of goods a year.
+(CN) is the sixth-largest company in Canada, with a market cap of US$80.78 billion.
+The company's 24,000 employees operate about 24,000 miles of track throughout Canada and mid-America, transporting more than CAD$250 billion worth of goods a year.
 The company was founded in 1919 and is based in Montreal.

-The company is a large oil and gas exploration and refining company based in Calgary.
-It was founded in 1953 as Suncor Inc. and changed its name to Suncor Energy Inc. in April 1997.
-Suncor is the seventh-largest company in Canada, with a market cap of US$49.62 billion.
+Canadian Natural Resources is a major oil and gas and mining company based in Calgary, Alberta.
+It was incorporated in 1953.
+It is the seventh-largest company in Canada, with a market cap of US$77.89 billion.

 8. Bank of Montreal

 Now known as TC Energy, the company changed its name from TransCanada on 3 May 2019.
-It is the country's ninth-largest company, with a market cap of US$46.35 billion as of 7 November 2019.
-Based in Calgary, the company was founded in 1951 and operates a network of natural gas pipelines throughout Canada, the U.S. and Mexico.
+It is the country's 10th-largest company, with a market cap of US$58.08 billion as of 3 June 2022.
+It's based in Calgary and was founded in 1951.
+TC Enegry operates a network of natural gas pipelines throughout Canada, the U.S. and Mexico.

 Canada's main stock exchange is the Toronto Stock Exchange.
-The 10 largest companies that trade on the exchange include its four largest banks, three energy and pipeline companies, an international asset management company, a railroad operator and the country's largest telecommunications company.
+The 10 top companies that trade on the exchange include banks, energy and pipeline companies, an international asset management company, and a railroad operator.

 FXCM Research Team